What is 5G and how far are we from rollout?

 4G's successor promises 1ms latency and multi-Gbit/sec bandwidth, but can it deliver?

-Since, many smartphones manufacturers – including Huawei, Samsung, and most recently Apple – have launched 5G-enabled devices that enable consumer access theoretical maximum download speeds of 10-50Gbps.
-The way we socialise and work has been transformed by smartphones and other internet-connected devices have transformed the way we socialise and work, making 5G an integral part of our diurnal activities.
+Many smartphone manufacturers, like Huawei, Samsung, and most recently Apple, have launched 5G-enabled devices that allow consumers to access theoretical maximum download speeds of 10-50Gbps.
+The way we socialise and work has been transformed by smartphones and other internet-connected devices, making 5G extremely important to our daily activities.

 Businesses are rapidly curating more tech and generating more data, which is driven by the rise in internet-connected technology known as the Internet of Things (IoT).
-This shift has required a faster, stronger, and more reliable internet connection, and 5G is finally beginning to answer the call.
+This shift has required a faster, stronger, and more reliable internet connection, with 5G finally appearing to be the answer to this challenge.

-When 5G is fully implemented, it will be set to supercede the old generation of network connectivity by powering groundbreaking technology including AI, cloud computing, smart cities, and autonomous transport.
-The new technology will help spearhead the fourth industrial revolution.
-Construction of 5G infrastructure is already well underway for many internet and telecommunication providers.
+Once 5G is fully implemented, it is set to take over the old generation of network connectivity by powering new technologies like cloud computing, AI, smart cities, and autonomous transport.
+For many internet and telecommunication providers, construction of 5G infrastructure is already well underway.

 4G will fade away

 However, with 5G not expected to be widespread until at least 2025, 4G will still be in high demand.